 - the nature of any equipment located within the Virgin Islands which is used in connection with the Relevant Activity, and

-- the names of the persons responsible for the direction and management of the relevant activity, together with their relationship to the company and whether they are resident in the BVI.
+- the names of the persons responsible for the direction and management of the Relevant Activity, together with their relationship to the company and whether they are resident in the BVI.

-Legal entities formed prior to 1 January 2019 and that fall in scope of the ES Act were required to comply with the economic substance requirements by 30 June 2019 and meet the BOSS reporting obligations within six months of the end of their first financial period ending no later than 30 June 2020.
-Legal entities formed on or after 1 January 2019 are required to comply with the ES Act immediately and to meet the BOSS reporting obligations within six months of the end of the first year (or financial period) of operation.
-Thereafter the reporting is an annual obligation.
+Legal entities formed prior to 1 January 2019 and that fall in scope of the ES Act were required to comply with the economic substance requirements by 30 June 2019 and originally meet the BOSS reporting obligations within six months of the end of their first financial period ending no later than 30 June 2020.
+Legal entities formed on or after 1 January 2019 are required to comply with the ES Act immediately and to meet the BOSS reporting obligations originally within six months of the end of the first year (or financial period) of operation.
+Thereafter, reporting is an annual obligation.

 Any legal entity carrying on a Relevant Activity and which fails to comply with the ES Test is subject to penalty, strike off, or both.
-The Code describes a three-stage approach to enforcement whereby upon the initial determination that a legal entity is non-compliant, the ITA will issue a notice and indicate steps to attain compliance, accompanied by a minimum USD5,000 fine.
+The Rules describe a three-stage approach to enforcement whereby upon the initial determination that a legal entity is non-compliant, the ITA will issue a notice and indicate steps to attain compliance, accompanied by a minimum USD5,000 fine.
 Failure to attain compliance in subsequent years will meet an escalating fine of up to USD200,000 (or USD400,000 in the case of intellectual property business).
 Striking off the legal entity will be the ultimate recourse.